 - in a civil action arising out of the use of the pistol.

-Following the preliminary screening test, a police officer may require additional, evidentiary tests as provided under section 624.7143.
+But following the preliminary screening test, a police officer may require additional, evidentiary tests as provided under section 624.7143.

 Evidentiary chemical testing

 If a police officer has probable cause to believe that you’ve been carrying under the influence or over 0.04, and:

 - arrested you for same, or

 - got a PBT reading of over 0.04, or